 2. Visit the Luxurious Ambras Castle

-Beyond the gleaming exterior grandeur of the castle, the treasures that can be found within the walls make it an even more fascinating place to visit.
-Archduke Ferdinand II was a big fan of art and learning, which can be seen in his collections in the galleries of the castle.
+Beyond the gleaming exterior grandeur of the Ambras Castle, the treasures found within the walls make it an even more fascinating place to visit.
+Archduke Ferdinand II was a big fan of art and learning, which you can now see in his collections in the castle galleries.

 See Related: Best Castle Hotels in Austria